AndreaNardinocchi/placemark/README.md

   },
 ```

-The functions updateImage() and deleteImage() are called in from the **image-store.js** file from which the images will be uploaded or delete into the [Cloudinary](https://console.cloudinary.com/) account of the app administrator.
+The functions updateImage() and deleteImage() are called in from the **image-store.js** file from which the images will be uploaded or deleted into the [Cloudinary](https://console.cloudinary.com/) account of the app administrator.

 These are the routes used to upload or delete an image in the category page: